 Once final changes have been made, the advisory committee will sign the proposal as indicated on the proposal template to verify their support of the proposal and their willingness to serve in this role.

 Students will then submit their signed proposal through a Google form.
 Once submitted the proposal is shared with the Curriculum Review Committee, who will discuss and then vote on the proposal.
-The CRC will vote to approve or deny the major; if the proposal can be approved provided the student makes changes to the proposal, such as adding or deleting a course from the major, the Associate Dean of Curriculum will convey this information to the student.
+The CRC will vote to approve or deny the major; if the proposal can be approved provided the student makes changes to the proposal, such as adding or deleting a course from the major, the Associate Vice President for Academic Affairs will convey this information to the student.

-Students are notified of the status of their proposal by the Associate Dean or the CRC chair via email.
-If the major is approved, this notification is followed by a letter from the Associate Dean to the student outlining next steps and reiterating responsibilities.
+Students are notified of the status of their proposal by the Associate Vice President or the CRC chair via email.
+If the major is approved, this notification is followed by a letter from the Associate Vice President to the student outlining next steps and reiterating responsibilities.
 A copy of this letter is sent to the advisory committee and the Registrar as well.
 The Registrar will update the student’s major on the Portal, and assign the advisory committee members to be the student’s academic advisors.

 Managing Approved Student-Designed Majors

 Should a member of the advisory committee become unavailable (due to retirement, paid leave, etc.) the current advisory committee, together with the student, will identify appropriate replacements for the departing member if needed.
 The student will contact the suggested faculty member to discuss becoming a part of their Student-Designed Major advisory committee.

 Students must complete the required courses for the major with a C- or better in order to graduate with the major.
 Any changes to the courses included in the major must go through an approval process.
 Changes that the advisory committee deems minor (in keeping with the original intent and justification of the coursework for the major) may be approved by the advisory committee.
 More significant changes must be approved by the CRC.